Yisus7u7/termux-desktop-xfce/README-en.md

 # Themes

-Aside from the above screenshots, there are many more themes you can change from settings, too other wallpapers
+Aside from the screenshots above, there are many more themes you can change from settings.
+There's tons of wallpapers too!

 ![graphite](./fotos/theme1.png)
 ![Colliod](./fotos/theme2.png)